2025–26 Montana State Bobcats men's basketball team

-The 2025–26 Montana State Bobcats men's basketball team represents Montana State University during the 2025–26 NCAA Division I men's basketball season.
-The Bobcats are led by third-year head coach Matt Logie and play their home games at Worthington Arena in Bozeman, Montana as a member of the Big Sky Conference.
+The 2025–26 Montana State Bobcats men's basketball team represented Montana State University during the 2025–26 NCAA Division I men's basketball season.
+The Bobcats were led by third-year head coach Matt Logie and played their home games at Worthington Arena in Bozeman, Montana as a member of the Big Sky Conference.

 Previous season

 The Montana State finished the 2025-26 season 15–18, 9–9 in Big Sky play to finish fifth in the conference.
 As the 5-seed in the Big Sky Tournament they bested 4-seed Idaho State 83-70 in the Quarterfinals before falling to 1-seed Northern Colorado in the Seminals 45–72 to end their season.